xmaslo/log-signing-mpc/README.md

 The *key\_generation.py* takes the number of servers a scheme has and generates keys.
 The *signing.py* takes the threshold of the scheme with data that you want to sign and prints to the standard output the signature in hex and the timestamp used.
 The *verification.py* takes the server_id on which you want to do verification, the data you signed, and the timestamp with the signature provided by the signing.py script.
-It Then prints whether the signature is **valid** or **invalid**.
+Then, it prints whether the signature is **valid** or **invalid**.

 Examples of usage: \
 `python .\key_generation.py 4` \